mbed-ce/mbed-ce-dot-dev/docs/upload-methods.md

 **Type:** Integer

 Interface number of the interface on the target that should be programmed.
 You can use `dfu-util -l` to list the available interfaces for each target.

+## Ambiq SVL

+This upload method allows flashing code over the UART port to [SparkFun Artemis](https://www.sparkfun.com/artemis) boards using the Ambiq Apollo3 SoC and SparkFun Variable Loader (SVL) bootloader.

+Like other bootloader-based upload methods, SVL communicates over a COM port, but unlike other bootloader setups, SVL is able to reset the MCU into bootloader without needing any buttons to be pressed on the board!

+As the [SVL script](https://github.com/sparkfun/Apollo3_Uploader_SVL/blob/main/svl.py) is not pip installable but is a single file, we elected to include it directly in Mbed OS.
+It will be installed in the venv as the `ambiq_svl` command.

+### Parameters:

+> AMBIQ_SVL_UPLOAD_ENABLED

+**Type:** Bool

+Whether the Ambiq SVL upload method can be activated.

+> AMBIQ_SVL_UPLOAD_BAUD

+**Type:** Integer

+Baudrate to upload at.
+Defaults to 115200 baud.

+### Options:

+> AMBIQ_SVL_SERIAL_PORT

+**Type:** String

+Serial port to connect to the SVL bootloader over, e.g. 'COM20' or '/dev/ttyUSB0'

 # Creating your Own Upload Method